akshitac8/Generative_MLZSL/README.md

 ## Overview
 This repository contains the implementation of [Generative Multi-Label Zero-Shot Learning](https://arxiv.org/pdf/2101.11606.pdf).
-> In this work, we tackle the problem of multi-label feature synthesis in the (generalized) zero-shot setting with a novel training mechanism.
+> In this work, we tackle the problem of synthesizing multi-label features in the context of zero-shot setting for recognition all (un)seen labels with a novel training mechanism.

 ![Image](https://github.com/akshitac8/Generative_MLZSL/blob/main/images/arch.png)